CPAN-Security/security.metacpan.org/notes/foss-funders-meeting-2024-12-16.md

 FOSS Funders

-## Quotes
+## Claims & Quotes

-> _Contributions_ is the life-blood of Open Source projects.
+> 1. _Contributions_ is the life-blood of Open Source projects.
-> Funding is useful, but mainly a proxy for solving any real issues.
+> 2. Funding is useful, but mainly a tool for making "boring things" happen.
-> Projects still need people who _care_ and _contribute_.
+>   * Projects still need _competent_ people who _care_ enough to _contribute_.
+>   * Funding can help, but not without the right people caring enough about the right issues.
+> 3. Metrics is useful, but mainly for creating situation awareness.
+>   * And the time you learn something from metric, it may be too late to address any root causes.
+>   * Situation awareness is useless if one fails to act on it in time.

 ## Questions